SCiO-systems/fairscribe/README.md

 **NOTE**: In order to be able to seed the data, you need to modify your **.env** file and set your application environment to the following `APP_ENV=local` or `APP_ENV=development`.

+### LINK THE STORAGE FOR FILES

+To link the storage for files:

+    ./vendor/bin/sail artisan storage:link

+**NOTE**: The storage for files should be linked in order for the backend to be able to serve files publicly.

 ## RUN TESTS

 To execute the test suites run: